 Once medical bills and other expenses are factored in, you need to know precisely how much settlement you will be receiving so you can go on with your life.

 Of course, it is difficult to say exactly how much you will receive from your case.
 Different types of personal injury can bring different settlement amounts, and differing circumstances between cases can muddy the waters even further.
-This is why a typical settlement can range from between $3,000 and $75,000 – a somewhat general ballpark figure.
+This is why a lot of settlements are around $50,000.
+But make no mistake, Personal Injury settlements can easily get into the millions.

 Gaining a Better Understanding

 So how can you get closer to understanding what you can expect from your personal injury claim?
 Well, it helps if we analyze these numbers in more detail.
-This range of figures from $3,000 to $75,000 represents the amounts received by 68% of respondents to a survey carried out by Lawyers.com.
+This average above represents the amounts received by 68% of respondents to a survey carried out by Lawyers.com.

 To determine this, legal teams will take a variety of different factors into account.